Staged: Constructed Narrative in Contemporary Photography

 In choosing a favorite amongst the works, I went with Amy’s “In the Garden.”
 The more I examined the picture, the greater I appreciated its quality.
 I loved the use of color and lighting in the photo.
 The woman featured had long strawberry blonde hair that was beautifully captured by the sunlight.
 While the woman appeared to be a tough looking girl, the impact of the lighting truly accentuated her natural beauty.
 Such an effect made the photograph and its setting much more welcoming.
 The woman was merely standing and smoking before the viewer, but the vibrant light and her innocent environment nicely accentuated her beauty.

+Aside from the main woman featured, there is a woman standing in the background.
+I stood wondering the significance of the other figure present.
+How were they connected?
+Why was she in her underwear?
+The women appeared so free and honest.
+Was there a relationship between them?
 After the art exhibit, I stayed and spoke with Amy about the photograph.
 I shared my thoughts on it and was curious about her intensions behind it.
 She explained that the women in the photo were a mother and daughter.
 She stressed that this was of no importance to the viewer though, because she did not want the status of the women to impact their impression of the picture.
 She said the women set themselves in the scene as the sun was setting.
 Amy viewed the picture as a portrayal of the aging youth.
 I was much more appreciative of the photograph after hearing her views on it.